glykos/plot/README.md

 4. ALL USERS WITH A WORKING EXECUTABLE

-   This program has documentation !
+   This program has documentation !!!
+Get it at :  https://utopia.duth.gr/glykos/plot/
 ____________________________________________________________________